SwiftPackageIndex/PackageList/SECURITY.md

 Please report security bugs via the “[Security](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/security)” tab in the [Server GitHub repository](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server) or directly via the “[Report a Vulnerability](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/security/advisories/new)” form.
 This will open a private conversation with the Swift Package Index project maintainers.

-Once we resolve a security issue, where appropriate, we will publish a security advisory on the GitHub repository’s “Security” tab.
+Once we resolve a security issue, we will publish a security advisory on the GitHub repository’s “Security” tab, where appropriate.

 ## Reporting Security Issues in Packages in the Index